 All of a sudden, I found myself in amongst the rubble photographing the crushed bodies of the workers and coming face to face with families looking for their loved ones.
 Over the following days, I met and photographed survivors in both the hospitals and in their communities.
 For the first time, I understood what collective trauma looked like.

-In the moment, I was fuelled by adrenaline and outrage at what had happened.
+At that moment, I was fuelled by adrenaline and outrage at what had happened.
 I felt it was important to take images that would capture the horror of this preventable accident and inspire change.
 I wanted to do what I could to stop anything like this from happening again.

 In the end, I won some awards for that work, and did what I could to raise awareness of the issues around garment worker rights.
 It was sometime later though that I finally had the space to reflect on the experience and think about lessons I could pass on to anyone finding themselves in a similar situation.